Interview Prep

 Common mistakes when describing yourself

 Many candidates sabotage strong answers through predictable errors.
+Recognizing these patterns helps you sidestep them before your next Superday.

 How to practice describing yourself

 Knowing what to say differs from delivering it under pressure.
+Structured practice bridges that gap and turns a rehearsed answer into a natural response.

 Start practicing with Cook'd AI and show up to your next interview knowing exactly how to describe yourself with clarity, confidence, and control.